handsontable/handsontable/examples/next/docs/js/accessibility/README.md

 If you have a commercial license and your support plan is active, contact our [Technical Support Team](https://handsontable.com/contact?category=technical_support).

-We also support free-tier users through [GitHub issues](https://github.com/handsontable/handsontable/issues).
+We also provide support for free-tier users through [GitHub issues](https://github.com/handsontable/handsontable/issues).